Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

 Neon tetras

 Also, avoid keeping shrimps with Celestial Pearl Danios.
-They will attack or feed on juvenile shrimps but will live peacefully with the grown-up.
+They will attack or feed on juvenile shrimps but will live peacefully with the grown-ups.
 You can also put a group of Neon Tetras into the tank.
 They will add beauty and vividness to the tank with their appearance.

 Keeping Celestial Pearl Danios Together